ISGAN in a Nutshell

 Formation of Working Groups

-The Annexes are transformed into Working Groups (WGs) with WG 3-Cost Benefit Analysis Toolkit, WG 5-SIRFN, WG 6-Power T&D Systems, WG 7-Smart Grid Transitions, WG 9-Flexibility Markets, and a cross-cutting Communications Working Group (focused also on deep knowledge exchange).
+The Annexes are transformed into Working Groups (WGs): WG 3-Cost Benefit Analysis and Toolkits, WG 5-SIRFN, WG 6-Power Transmission and Distribution Systems, WG 7-Smart Grid Transitions, WG 9-Flexibility Markets, and a cross-cutting Communications Working Group focused on deep knowledge exchange.

 2021